The Social Impact of Food Waste

 · Thousands of acres of produce are plowed under due to cancelled orders

-· Fish are caught then tossed back into the water to die if they don’t match the quota
+· Fish are caught and then tossed back into the water to die if they don’t match the quota

 (The Avoidable Crisis of Food Waste: A Roadmap)

-Just by scratching the surface we begin to see how the issue of food waste is directly linked to our current systems of economic growth, our approaches to environmental sustainability, and our efforts to foster social equity.
+Just by scratching the surface, we begin to see how the issue of food waste is directly linked to our current systems of economic growth, our approaches to environmental sustainability, and our efforts to foster social equity.

 Moving forward, we encourage the shift away from our current “take-make-waste” model towards a circular economy system that prioritizes environmental, social, and economic sustainability.
 Our team at A Greener Future believes that this must also be supported by a circular food economy embodied by individuals, communities, and organizations alike!